bloodorangeio/distribution-spec/spec.md

 `<name>` is the namespace of the repository, and the `<reference>` MUST be either a) a digest or b) a tag.

-The uploaded manifest MUST reference any layers that make up the artifact.
-However, the layers field MAY be empty.
+The uploaded manifest MUST reference any blobs that make up the artifact.
+However, the list of blobs MAY be empty.
 Upon a successful upload, the registry MUST return response code `201 Created`, and MUST have the following header: